Oklahoma Sports Betting Guide For 2026

 Possibly, but there is still no guarantee.
 Momentum has been building for several years.
 Earlier efforts, including HB 1027 and SB 1434, helped shape the current debate, and the House passage of HB 1047 and HB 1101 in 2025 showed that the issue is moving closer to the finish line.
 Even so, tribal-state tensions continue to slow progress.

-A future Oklahoma sports betting model would likely include some combination of:
+A future sports betting model would likely include some combination of:

 - tribal participation through supplemental compacts